 · Notification of all university scholarships as well as Athletics, CLC and PGM when any infraction occurs

 · First Time-Low Level Offense: probation, personal assessment, classroom education ($60 Fee), parental notification

-· First Time-Aggravated Offence: probation, personal assessment, classroom education ($60 Fee), parental notification, community service (8 hours)
+· First Time-Aggravated Offense: probation, personal assessment, classroom education ($60 Fee), parental notification, community service (8 hours)

-· Second Time Low Level Offence: extended probation, at risk for a 30 day suspension, classroom education ($60 Fee), community service (16 hours), parental notification, reflection paper, counseling assessment
+· Second Time Low Level Offense: extended probation, at risk for a 30 day suspension, classroom education ($60 Fee), community service (16 hours), parental notification, reflection paper, counseling assessment

-· Second Time Aggravated Offence: extended probation, at risk for a 30 day suspension, classroom education ($60 Fee), community service (24 hours), parental notification, reflection paper, counseling assessment
+· Second Time Aggravated Offense: extended probation, at risk for a 30 day suspension, classroom education ($60 Fee), community service (24 hours), parental notification, reflection paper, counseling assessment

 · Third Time At risk for suspension from housing (minimum one semester), life time probation in housing, community service (24 hours), parental notification, counseling assessment

 · Notification all university scholarships as well as Athletics, CLC and PGM when any infraction occurs

 Drugs – Other Illegal Drugs or Misuse of Prescription Medication and Distribution